woodser/monero-ts/README.md

 ## Sample Code

-This code introduces the API.
-See the [JSDoc](https://moneroecosystem.org/monero-javascript/MoneroWallet.html) or [API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) for more information.
+This code introduces the API used in monero-javascript.
+See the [JSDocs](https://moneroecosystem.org/monero-javascript/MoneroWallet.html) or [API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) for more detail.

 ```js
 // import library